-In the case of point charge, it can be expressed in the form of spreading around the charge.
+In the case of a point charge, it can be expressed in spreading around the charge.

 - The electric field line starts at the (+) charge and ends at the (-) charge.
 Or, it may start or end at infinity.

 - When drawing lines, the number of lines is proportional to the amount of electric charge.

 - Electric field lines do not intersect or separate from each other.